 Dr Margaret Coombe is by discipline a historian of medieval England.
 Her research focuses on the religious history of the north of England.
 In 2014, she was awarded the student-led Oxford Student Union teaching award for her work as a study skills tutor, and was nominated again in 2018.

 Dr Margaret Coombe is the lead tutor at the Oxford Study Skills Centre.
-OSSC graduate tutors also provide sessions under Dr Coombe’s direction.
+OSSC graduate tutors also provide sessions to LMH undergraduates under Dr Coombe’s direction.
 Our graduate tutors are recruited and specially trained to work with undergraduate students on study skills and academic writing techniques in one-to-one tutorials.

 In addition to Dr Coombe and the OSSC graduate tutors, we are joined by a small number of other tutors from across Oxford.

 The Oxford Study Skills Centre is grateful for the support of Lady Margaret Hall, our home college at the University of Oxford.
 Lady Margaret Hall was a college founded to right a wrong.
 In 1879, it opened up Oxford to women students for the first time.
 LMH began with nine women students and is now a vibrant academic community with hundreds of students.
 LMH is a diverse, open, intellectually curious, and pioneering community.
 LMH continues to break boundaries as the college to establish the Oxford Study Skills Centre, the first of its kind at Oxford University.

 The Oxford Study Skills Centre is made possible by the generous donations of our benefactors.
 If you are interested in supporting our work at OSSC, please visit our Support Us page.